jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 # Deployment
 Database server
+Application server
 Informatica server
-Application server
 job scheduler

 # Conclusion
 The design ideas described in this document is applicable when the team skill sets and circumstances is ideal.

-In practical, designs always have to be adapted to a team skills to some extend.
+In practical, designs have to be adapted to a team skills to some extend.
 At the end, the team will be the one supporting and maintaining the data integration and data warehouse system on on-going basis.

-However considering the team members turnover ratio, the architecture and design motto should still be "DO It Right".
+However considering the team members turnover ratio, the architecture and design motto should always be **"DO It Right"**.